AJAYTONY/Flutter-Registration-Form/README.md

 # Registeration Form

-A Flutter Registeration Form with Validation and used by ImagePicker, TextFormField, DropDown, Password hide/show etc
+A Flutter Registeration Form with Validation and used by ImagePicker, TextFormField, DropDown, Password hide/show with match confirm password etc

 ## Getting Started
 For help getting started with Flutter, view our online [documentation](https://flutter.dev/):